adlerhurst/eventstore/README.md

 - [ ] allow multiple filters in eventstore.Filter
   - [ ] storage: provide an Optimize method to simpify queries
+  - [ ] maybe two layers of optimizations would be more useful.
+First in eventstore to collect filters and one in storage optimized on it's internal data structures.
 - [ ] additional storage types
   - [ ] sql (crdb) storage
   - [ ] file storage